-1p116 1p117(a) The consolidated financial statements of IFRS GAAP plc have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union.
+1p116, 1p117(a) The consolidated financial statements of IFRS GAAP plc have been prepared in accordance with International Financial Reporting Standards and IFRIC interpretations.
 The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of land and buildings, available-for-sale financial assets, and financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss.